henrym11106/CSGO-autoexec/README.md

 # CSGO autoexec
-my base config for Counter-Strike: Global Offensive.
+my config and custom action binds for Counter-Strike: Global Offensive.

-this file contains my current crosshair, binds for buying and using weapons & equipment, custom binds for sound, radar and netgraph, binds for unlimited nades & auto bhop for offline practice, etc.
+this file contains my current crosshair, my in-development duckjump and movement binds, convenient binds for buying, spawning and using weapons & equipment, custom binds for sound, radar and netgraph, binds for unlimited nades & auto bhop for offline practice, etc.

-this file changes a quite a few settings including volume levels so read it through before using.
+this file changes a quite a few settings including volume levels so read each part through before using.

-settings defined here should only be set within the file as they apply on launch, overriding the in-game settings menu.
+settings defined here should be set within the file as they apply on launch, overriding the in-game settings menu.

 the "Crosshairs" file also has launch options at the end. some #commands may prevent game launch on some systems.